siddharthgupta5/Face-Detection-based-Picture-Finding-Service/README.md

 ## How It Works

-1. **Photographer uploads photos** → MTCNN detects every face in every photo → each face is converted to a 512-dimensional embedding and stored in ChromaDB
+1. **Photographer uploads photos** => MTCNN detects every face in every photo => each face is converted to a 512-dimensional embedding and stored in ChromaDB
-2. **Guest uploads a selfie** → the dominant face is embedded → ChromaDB finds all similar face vectors across every indexed photo → results are deduplicated by photo
+2. **Guest uploads a selfie** => MTCNN detects every face in and they are converted to embeddings => ChromaDB finds all similar face vectors across every indexed photo => results are deduplicated by photo
-3. **Shareable link** → a UUID link is generated pointing to the matched gallery, valid for 48 hours
+3. **Shareable link** - a UUID link is generated pointing to the matched gallery, valid for 48 hours

 ---